amiquilini/trRosetta_distance-constraints/README.md

 ### Example Files
 The fasta file and *NpzFile* (distribution matrix) of the CASP13 T0957s1 target is being provided for testing.

+#### Note
+- Rosetta is freely available to academic laboratories.
+- Obtaining a license is free for academic users.
+- Information on how to download and install Rosetta can be found [here](https://www.rosettacommons.org/demos/latest/tutorials/install_build/install_build).
+- Unfortunately, there is no support for the whole Rosetta on Windows.
+Dual booting or virtual machines running Linux/MacOS are options.